chaoyuefei/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-I am Chaoyue Fei, a Master's student specializing in Robotics and Computation.
-My focus is on Surgical and Medical Robots.
-Currently pursuing my Master's degree in Robotics, I am gaining comprehensive knowledge and skills in artificial intelligence, control systems, and automation.
-I am enthusiastic about the promising future of robot applications in human healthcare.
-Keep learning & keep moving forward🤞.
+I am Chaoyue Fei, a MSc student at University College London specializing in Robotics and Computation.
+My studies focus on artificial intelligence, control systems, and automation.
+I am particularly excited about the potential of robots in improving healthcare for humans 🤞.

 {style="text-align: justify;"}